-The Virginia Foundation for the Humanities has established the Flory Jagoda Sephardic Music Fund, named in honor of Flory Jagoda, a courageous woman and talented musician who has made it her life’s work to preserve the songs and stories of the Sephardic culture of her childhood.
+The Virginia Humanities has established the Flory Jagoda Sephardic Music Fund, named in honor of Flory Jagoda, a courageous woman and talented musician who has made it her life’s work to preserve the songs and stories of the Sephardic culture of her childhood.

 Established with a generous initial gift from Susan Gaeta, Flory’s apprentice in the 2002-2003 Virginia Folklife Apprenticeship Program, the Fund will provide operating income and special assistance for projects related to Sephardic music, including the sponsorship of apprentice musicians, the gathering and recording of pertinent stories and music, transcription of music, and the creation of documentary materials about Sephardic music and the life and work of Flory Jagoda.